1. Establish a Proactive Maintenance Schedule

 Every operating system, database software and application requires maintenance tasks to be completed.
-If these tasks are ignored, there is no question issues will arise especially if on a Windows platform.
-If you have the internal capacity to remember and to execute the tasks when they are triggered, then you will need to follow these steps:
+If these tasks are ignored, there is no question issues will arise, especially if on a Windows platform.
+Implementing a proactive maintenance schedule is the most cost-effective way of executing these tasks and minimizing the risk of unplanned downtime.
+Whether done in-house or with the help of an outside support partner, establishing this program requires the following steps:

 1. Inventory all equipment and software assets categorizing them according to their importance